 Mobile banking gives a customer the opportunity to bank at anyplace, anytime.
 The challenge for the financial industry is to make it happen.
-Mobile testing is critical to this unprecedented advancement in that it guarantees that a users experience will be smooth and flawless.
+Mobile testing is critical to this unprecedented advancement.
+With mobile testing you will guarantee that a user’s experience will be smooth and flawless.

 My friend had it made.
-His company got bought out, and so did his work contract.
+His company got bought out and so did his work contract.
 His last bonus amounted to $250,000.
-He decided to take a little trip.
-He took his money and put it into a trading account.
-He sat down in a local park, flipped on his smartphone, and started to trade stocks.
-After about two hours of day trading he amassed a profit of 2% on his money.
-He pressed a few buttons on his phone and whoosh – the money transferred to his checking account.
+As a result, he decided to take a little trip. putting his money into a trading account, he sat down in a local park, flipped on his smartphone, and started to trade stocks.
+After about two hours of day trading, he amassed a profit of 2% on his money.
+Therefore He was able to press a few buttons on his phone and whoosh – the money transferred to his checking account.
 The principal was never touched.
 Then he used a travel application and booked a flight to Berlin.
-Another app to order the car to take him to the airport, then another to reserve his hotel room and by the end of the day he was on his European vacation.
+Another app to order the car to take him to the airport, then another to reserve his hotel room and by the end of the day, he was on his European vacation.

-After two weeks of living it up on beer and schnitzel he ran out of pocket money.
+After two weeks of living it up on beer and schnitzel, he ran out of pocket money.
 So he sat down in another park.
 It took him three hours this time but he earned another 2% on his money.
-From Germany he used his phone to transfer his gains to his local checking account.
-Then he bought a ticket to Venice.
-Then Madrid.
-Then Athens.
-Then London.
+From Germany, he used his phone to transfer his gains to his local checking account.
+Then he bought a ticket to Venice, Madrid, Athens, and London.

 Here’s the most amazing part – he did all his mobile banking on a smartphone.
 A handful of applications enabled him to buy and sell stock, move money from one account to another, check his balances, and of course, make purchases.

 According to the U.S. Federal Reserve, the following transformation has already taken place:

 - 51% of smartphone owners have used mobile banking in the past 12 months